Mido

 ['TiMidity:TiMidity port 0 128:0']

-The ALSA client and port numbers (“128:0” in this case) can change from session to session, making it hard to hard code port names or use them in config files.
+The ALSA client and port numbers (”128:0” in this case) can change from session to session, making it hard to hard code port names or use them in configuration files.

-To get around this the RtMidi backend allows you to leave out the the port number of port number and client names.
-These lines will all open the port above:
+To get around this the RtMidi backend allows you to leave out the port number of port number and client names.
+These lines will all open the same port as above:

 mido.open_output('TiMidity port 0')